In this article

 Wash your mouth guard immediately after you take it out.
 Some night guards are made of a thermoplastic material, which warps if the water is too warm.

 Dentists recommend using lukewarm or cold water before using a tiny bit of fragrance-free dish soap.
-Clean your mouth guard thoroughly with the soap and rinse it again.
+Clean your mouth guard thoroughly with soap and rinse it again.

-Every time you finish washing or soaking your mouth guard, let it dry completely.
-You can do this by leaving it in its case with the lid open.
+Do this every time you finish using your mouth guard.
+After washing or soaking, let it dry by leaving it in its case with the lid open.

 Once the mouth guard is completely dry, keep it safe in its case.
 The case should also be dry before closing.